mkdocstrings/griffe/docs/guide/users/recommendations/python-code.md

 ## Avoid wildcard imports

-Wildcard imports allow to import from a module all objects that do not start with an underscore `_`, or all objects that are listed in the module's `__all__` attribute, if it is defined.
+Wildcard imports allow importing from a module all objects that do not start with an underscore `_`, or all objects that are listed in the module's `__all__` attribute, if it is defined.

 ```tree
 package/